Skip to main content

 Attend in person

 Bring your passport, your completed German-language form, and your Wohnungsgeberbestätigung.
-Non-EU: also bring your visa or residence permit.
+If you already have a residence permit or visa, bring it too — the clerk updates the address on it.
 Done in 5–10 minutes when documents are complete.

 Reality check